This Gluten free Lemon Slice recipe has the perfect balance of tart and sweet with a creamy center that feels and tastes almost like custard.

 Even though the lemons don’t make a sugary concoction any healthier, there is something about eating them that seems, somehow, less guilty!

-These gluten free lemon squares are really easy to make.
-I love both a crumb crust and crumble topping, and this gluten free flour/oat mixture is both in one bowl!
 The delicious outer layers make the bars easy to eat and give so much texture outside of the creamy center.

 Start by whisking your gluten free flour and old fashioned gluten free rolled oats with the sea salt and baking soda.
 Gradually stir in the granulated sugar and brown sugar and mix well.